 As the flowers age, the white takes on a delicate pink hue, darkening with the first frosts to a lovely dusty-rose.
 The flowers have the added bonus of drying well and retaining their colour for off-season bouquets of dried flowers.

-“PeeGee” (Hydrangea paniculata grandiflora) is the most common cultivar but many lovely varieties are readily available and equally well suited to our tough eastern Canadian climate.
+“PeeGee” hydrangea (Hydrangea paniculata grandiflora) is the most common cultivar but many lovely varieties are readily available (you can find very good prices on Amazon, believe it or not, if you can’t track down the shrub of your dreams from local growers) and equally well suited to my own tough eastern Canadian climate.
+Winters don’t seem to phase this hardy but handsome shrub, and that’s something every cold-climate gardener will enjoy.